bplaat/neva-processor/README.md

 ## Modes
 Like I sad each instruction has two bits that select a mode which the instruction is run in.
 This mode chooses what the source data is for the instruction.
 There are four different modes:
 - The first is that the next immediate byte is used as the data.
-- The second is that the first bit of the next byte is used to select a register which contains the data.
+- The second is that the first two bits of the next byte is used to select a register which contains the data and then adds the displacement.
 - The third mode is that de next immediate byte is used as a address for the memory and the read byte is used as data.
-- The fourth mode reads a register and uses it as the address for the memory and uses the byte that it reads as data.
+- The fourth mode reads a register adds the displacement and uses it as the address for the memory and uses the byte that it reads as data.
 ```
 0 = data = imm
-1 = data = reg
+1 = data = reg + dis
 2 = address = imm, data = [address]
-3 = address = reg, data = [address]
+3 = address = reg + dis, data = [address]
 ```

 ## Instructions